sveltejs/kit/documentation/docs/00-introduction.md

 SvelteKit is an application framework for building web apps using [Svelte](https://svelte.dev/) components.

-With SvelteKit you can build modern state-of-the-art web apps that fully embrace the serverless paradigm with a great development experience.
+With SvelteKit you can build modern state-of-the-art web apps that fully embrace the serverless paradigm with a lightning-fast development experience.

 Building an app with all the modern best practices — [server-side rendering](#appendix-ssr) with [client-side hydration](#appendix-hydration), code-splitting, [offline support](#service-workers) — is fiendishly complicated.
 SvelteKit does all the boring stuff for you so that you can get on with the creative part.